4d/docs/docs/Project/architecture.md

 ## Plugins folder

-This folder contains the plug-ins to be available in the application project only.
+This folder contains the plug-ins to be available in the application project.
 It must be stored at the same level as the Project folder.

 ## Documentation folder